+Active thorns

-Active thorns A report is made as each of the thorns in the ActiveThorns parameters from the parameter file (see Section B3.2) is attempted to be activated.
+A report is made as each of the thorns in the ActiveThorns parameters from the parameter file (see Section B3.2) is attempted to be activated.
 This report shows whether the thorn activation was successful, and if successful, gives the thorn's implementation.
+For example

+Activating thorn idscalarwave...Success -> active implementation idscalarwave

+Failed parameters

-For example Activating thorn idscalarwaveSuccess -> active implementation idscalarwave Failed parameters If any of the parameters in the parameter file does not belong to any of the active thorns, or if the parameter value is not in the allowed range (see Section C1.4.1), an error is registered.
-For example, if the parameter is not recognised, Unknown parameter time::ddtfac or if the parameter value is not in the allowed range, Unable to set keyword CartGrid3D::type - ByMouth not in any active range Scheduling informati ion The scheduled routines (see Section C1.5) are listed, in the order that they will be executed.
-For example, Startup routines Cactus: Register banner for Cactus CartGrid3D: Register GH Extension for GridSymmetry
+If any of the parameters in the parameter file does not belong to any of the active thorns, or if the parameter value is not in the allowed range (see Section C1.4.1), an error is registered.
+For example, if the parameter is not recognised, or if the parameter value is not in the allowed range,